Yosemike/distillinstitute/_pages/learn.md

 What better way to learn a skill than from experts in their field?
 My friend Michael Yeung, www.getpaidmore.co, has created a community of experts where they will teach you how to be a specialist in skills to become fitter, richer and smarter.

-The City of Gold will be launching in the end of November.
-As a start, you get to learn all the skills here:
+You get to learn all the skills here:

 - Sales
 - Writing